williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 [Intersection over Union](https://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection)

 ## Data
-Download the images from [here](https://drive.google.com/file/d/1cTxFrQ9o4dUKqY0WH2eUNtyRjtuSfWmd/view?usp=sharing).
-The labels are uploaded in this repository as labels.npz.
+The data for this project consists of 10,000 street scene images and their corresponding labels.
+The images are 128x128x3 in dimension, and the labels include the semantic class and bounding box for each object in the image.
+Note that a small portion of these labels may be noisy, and the size of the training set is not large, so it may not be possible to learn a highly robust object detector.

-We have 10K street scene images with correponding labels as training data.
-The image dimension is  128×128×3 , and the labels include the semantic class and the bounding box corresponding to each object in the image.
-Note that a small portion of these ground-truth labels are not a little bit noisy and the quantity of the training set is not very large, so we cannot learn a super robust object detector.
+To use the data, download the images from [here](https://drive.google.com/file/d/1cTxFrQ9o4dUKqY0WH2eUNtyRjtuSfWmd/view?usp=sharing) and the labels from this repository as labels.npz.

 ## Preprocessing
-For each image, I convert the provided labels into the $8 \times 8 \times 8$ ground truth matrix, which has the same dimension as the output of YOLO detection network.
-The instructions of this conversion is as follows:
+Before training the model, the labels must be converted into a ground truth matrix with dimension $8 \times 8 \times 8$.
+This is done as follows:
 ![image](https://user-images.githubusercontent.com/38180831/206101640-2f40d6d0-1311-4fce-b78d-54d51711ecef.png)

-* We consider a $16 \times 16$ image patch as a grid cell and thus divide the full image into $8 \times 8$ patches in the 2D spatial dimension.
-In the output activation space, one grid cell represents one 16x16 image patch with corresponding aligned locations.
+* The image is divided into $8 \times 8$ grid cells, with each cell representing a 16x16 patch in the original image.
-* For simplified YOLO, I only use one anchor box, where I assume the anchor size is the same as the grid cell size.
-If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.
-This means that there is only one anchor for each object instance.
+* For simplicity, only one anchor box is used, with the same size as the grid cell.
+If the center of an object falls within a grid cell, that cell is responsible for detecting the object.
-* For each anchor, there are 8 channels, which encode Pr(Objectness), $x$, $y$, $w$, $h$, P(class=pedestrian),  P(class=traffic light), and P(class=car).
+* Each anchor has 8 channels: Pr(Objectness), $x$, $y$, $w$, $h$, P(class=pedestrian), P(class=traffic light), and P(class=car
-* The Pr(Objectness) is the probability of whether this anchor is an object or background.
-When assigning the ground-truth for this value, "1" indicates object and "0" indicates background.
+* Pr(Objectness) is the probability that this anchor is an object rather than background.
+"1" indicates an object, and "0" indicates background.
-* The channels 2-5, $x$, $y$ coordinates represent the center of the box relative to the bounds of the grid cell; $w$, $h$ is relative to the image width and height.
+* The $x$ and $y$ coordinates represent the center of the bounding box relative to the bounds of the grid cell, and $w$ and $h$ are the width and height of the bounding box relative to the width and height of the image.
-* In channels 6-8, we need to convert the ground truth semantic label of each object into one-hot coding for each anchor boxes.
+* The final three channels are for the semantic labels of the object, and are encoded using one-hot coding.
-* Note that if the anchor box does not have any object (Pr=0), we dont need to assign any values to channels 2-8, since I will not use them during training.
+* If the anchor does not have an object (Pr=0), the values for channels 2-8 are not assigned, as they will not be used during training.
-* The dimensions are ordered (channels, x, y).
+* The dimensions are ordered as (channels, x, y).

 ## Model Architecture
 This model takes input with dimension of $128 \times 128 \times 3$ and outputs an activation with dimension of $8 \times 8 \times 8$.